shxdow/shxdow.github.io/_posts/2016-04-26-nt-kernel-notes.md

 ---
 layout: post
-mathjax: true
 title: Kernel Notes
-date: 2019-04-20
+date: 2016-04-20
 permalink: /:title/
 description: "Notes on OS internals, kernels and ..."
-tags: [notes]
+tags: ["notes"]
-share: true
 ---

 # Introduction

 This is a collections of notes on various kernel related topics, featuring Windows NT, Linux.
-A good chunk of these snippets were gathered as a precocius high schooler, therefore, do not expect the quality to be on par of a research paper The notes don't lie in any particular order besides their respective operating system.
+A good chunk of these snippets were gathered as a precocius high schooler around somewhere between 2016 and 2017, therefore, do not expect the quality to be on par of a peer reviewd research paper, far from it.
+The notes don't lie in any particular order besides their  respective operating system.
 I happened to most of this material through books during self study.

-Table of contents
+# Table of contents

 * TOC
 {:toc}

-# Linux

 # Windows Kernel

+---

 ## What are PCR, PRCB and why do we have them?